calinux-py/InvisiNet/readme.md

 InvisiNet can be utilized in various scenarios, including but not limited to:

 - **Security Systems:** Monitor the network for unauthorized devices and raise an alarm if a new device connects.
-- **Smart Home Applications:** Integrate with smart home systems to identify and manage device connectivity automatically.
-For example, when you arrive from home and your device connects, you can trigger other events, such as smart lights, speakers, etc.
+- **Smart Home Applications:** Integrate with smart home systems to automatically identify and manage device connectivity.
+For example, when you arrive home and your device connects to the network, it can trigger other events, such as turning on smart lights, smart AC, activating speakers, etc.
 - **Fun:** Offers about 60 seconds worth of entertainment.

 ## License